TankaMelnyk/C_plus_plus-Projects/README.md

 - Each screen is represented by an independent content, as well as custom action and trnsitions to other screens.

 ##  The build process
-The assembly process is simple - just open the file Translator.vcxproj by VisualStudio with support for standard C++ 11 and compile it.
+The assembly process is simple - just open the file **Translator.vcxproj** by VisualStudio with support for standard C++11 and compile it.